A qualitative and quantitative questionnaire.

 WeNR has set INR on a path of sustainable measurement: its calculation engine uses the same methodological framework as the benchmark carried out in 2018.
 This strong technical base on which INR relies allows WeNR to reposition itself within an ambitious and evolving reference framework.

 This INR project will be one of the highlights of 2021.
-In partnership with La Rochelle University and EIGSI, the WeNR 2021 is based on the work of a thesis funded by the La Rochelle agglomeration and a scientific collaboration with the Swiss INR, the Belgian INR and the University of Louvain (UCLouvain).
+In partnership with La Rochelle University, EIGSI and Region Nouvelle-Aquitaine, the WeNR 2021 is based on the work of a thesis funded by the La Rochelle agglomeration and a scientific collaboration with the Swiss INR, the Belgian INR and the University of Louvain (UCLouvain).